 Our first stop was at Sound Spirits, the first craft distillery in Seattle since prohibition.
 We tasted six different spirits: Ebb + Flow Vodka, Ebb + Flow Gin, Sound Spirits Aquavit, Sound Spirits Old Tom Gin (my favorite!), Depth Cacao (made with Theo Chocolate) and Depth Menthe.
 It’s a small and simple operation at Sound Spirits.
 The founder and head distiller still keeps his day job as a Boeing Engineer, and you can tell he puts his whole heart in the distillery and process.

 Our second stop on the tour was Fremont Mischief.
 Here, we tasted vodka, gin and a couple different whiskeys, including their famous John Jacob whiskey.
 I enjoyed their vodka so much that I bought a bottle to take home.
 A family run distillery, the owners of Fremont Mischief have been making spirits for 20 years.
 They actually moved to Canada to run a distillery there.
-Once they were allowed to have a craft distillery licence in Washington, they moved back to Seattle and opened up shop.
+Once they were allowed to have a craft distillery license in Washington, they moved back to Seattle and opened up shop.

 Our final stop on the Local Craft Tours was Letterpress Distilling in SoDo.
 This distillery only makes two different spirits: vodka and limoncello.
 The owner got in the liquor business when he was just a kid.
 His grandfather had a liquor store in Rome and he remembers visiting throughout his youth.
 His Italian roots led to his love with limoncello.
 Using his own vodka as the base, real lemons, local honey and no food coloring, this limoncello was incredible and the perfect way to end the tour.